SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 Uses the correction outcome to add a reference entry, this collection is used to produce the final answer back to the customer including the citation.
 Use the code so far as a starting point to modify the `AnswerAsync` method in `ChatbotThread.cs`.
 Now if the content our rag found is not enough to support the user question web searches will be used to supplement the set.
-We don't need to use bing search, we can use this loop to probe better our rag.
+We don't need to use **Bing** search, we can use this loop to probe better our rag.

 We can use a combination of **reasoning** and **query rewriting** to rephrase the user question to probe in different ways the `Qdrant` vector store too.
-Be careful that we still need to ensure we do not perrfom infinite loops.
+Be careful that we still need to ensure we do not perform infinite loops.

 This is an example asking questions that are using the planner:
 ![Image](https://github.com/user-attachments/assets/139dc859-1fd1-467d-a714-520d2c4e2bcd)